Chotto Jigyasa: Plot

-This movie of the late 1960s is a rather modern approach to love and family.

-After endearing cancer for years, Bumba (Prosenjit Chatterjee) loses his mother.
-His father, Subimal (Biswajit Chatterjee), struggles grieving his wife's death and trying to explain the concept of death to a kindergartener.
+Bumba, a 6 years old child, loses his mother, who has endured cancer for years.
+His father, Subimal, struggles grieving his wife's death and trying to explain the concept of death to a kindergartener.

 Bumba, unable to come to terms with life without his mother finds ways to reach his mother like writing a letter and tying it to a balloon so it would reach heaven, asking to buy tickets to heaven.
 Bumba overhears his nanny talking about going to the temple to pray to "Maa" (goddess Durga) and goes with her thinking his mother now lives there.